Info for Volunteers, the Executive Committee, and Concerned Citizens

 Sherman

 The Board of Trustee election for Sherman ISD.
-The first day to file an application for a place on the ballot in a school district’s general election is Jan 15, 2025.
-Applications are available at the Sherman ISD Service Center, 2701 Loy Lake Road.
+Applications for a place on the ballot in a school district’s general election are available at the Sherman ISD Service Center, 2701 Loy Lake Road.
 The filing deadline is February 14, 2025.

 Denison